sitamgithub-MSIT/Gemma-llamacpp/README.md

 HUGGINGFACE_TOKEN=your_token_here
 ```

 Now, you can open up your local host and see the web application running.
-For more information, please refer to the Gradio documentation [here](https://www.gradio.app/docs/interface).
+For more information, please refer to the Gradio [documentation](https://www.gradio.app/docs/interface).
 Also, a live version of the application can be found [here](https://huggingface.co/spaces/sitammeur/Gemma-llamacpp).

 ## Deployment